Overhead Costs: A Complete Guide for Service Businesses

 - Home service software

-Direct cost for specific jobs, such as materials and labor cost, are not considered overhead.
-Those are calculated individually for each job and are included in the invoice you send to a customer.
+Direct costs for specific jobs, such as materials and labor, are not considered overhead.
+They are calculated individually for each job and included in the invoice you send to a customer.
 They usually fall under operating costs or operating expenses.

 On the other hand, equipment repairs count as overhead costs because you need them to run your business.